 Innovative transport systems around the world

-Glowing Lines, Netherlands – A collaboration between Studio Roosegaarde and Dutch civil engineering company Heijmans, it was installed in 2014 on a 16,000 feet (4,570 meter) stretch of highway 60 miles outside of the Netherlands' capital of Amsterdam.
+Glowing Lines, Netherlands – Designed by Studio Roosegaarde, the project was a joint technological development with Dutch civil engineering company Heijmans.
+It was installed in 2014 on a 16,000 feet (4,570 meter) stretch of highway 60 miles outside of the Netherlands' capital of Amsterdam.

 Innovative transport systems around the world